avigloz/website-markdown/posts/index.md

 [Home](../)

-Here are some "posts" I've written.
-They are not written for the express purpose of being published here, but I post them here anyway.
+Here are some "posts" and other things I've written.
+They are typically not written with the express purpose of being published here, but I may post them here anyway.

 I mostly write short stories, however poetry or long-form papers/essays may also appear here every so often.